On the Design Fundamentals of Diffusion Models: A Survey: Introduction

-The rest of this survey is organised as follows.
-Section \ref{sec:preliminaries} introduces the preliminaries of diffusion models, including the generic pipeline and its two formulations.
-Sections \ref{sec:forward}, \ref{sec:reverse}, and \ref{sec:sampling} respectively review the design fundamentals of the forward process, the reverse process, and the sampling procedure, as visualised in Figure \ref{fig:overview}.
-Section \ref{sec:future} provides insights on the future trends and Section \ref{sec:conclusion} gives a brief conclusion on diffusion models.
+We organize our survey by answering the above questions to build a hierarchical view of diffusion models.
+Section \ref{sec:preliminaries} introduces the generic pipeline of diffusion models, including the three functional components and two popular formulations.
+Sections \ref{sec:forward}, \ref{sec:reverse}, and \ref{sec:sampling} respectively review the major factors, and popular designs and seminal works of each functional component, i.e., the forward process, the reverse process, and the sampling process.
+Section \ref{sec:future} provides overall insights on the future trends with respect to this field, and Section \ref{sec:conclusion} gives a brief conclusion on diffusion models.